exalearn/colmena/docs/design.rst

 We create :class:`parsl.app.PythonApp` for each of the methods available in the method server, which allows us to use them as part of Parsl workflows and execute them on distributed resources.

-The :class:`colmena.method_server.ParslMethodServer` itself is a multi-threaded Python application:
+The :class:`colmena.method_server.ParslMethodServer` itself is a multi-process, multi-threaded Python application:

 1. *Intake Thread*: The intake thread reads task requests from the input Redis queue(s), deserializes them and submits the appropriate tasks to Parsl.
 Submitting a task to Parsl involves calling